 EMPIRE OF DRACULA (1967) This is a major find if you're a fan of this film.
 This is a B/W version that is actually 14 minutes longer than the version I offer off the out of print Eagle Video.
 While the Eagle Video was in color, this version has more footage, and in many ways it's an alternate cut to the color version.
 And here's the best part yet, it has English subtitles.
 That's right, this film is finally available with English subs.
 You can't beat that!
 As in for the plot, a son of a vampire killer must kill the very same vampire his father killed many years earlier. |ORDER|

 ENIGMA DE MUERTE (1968) Classic, long lost Carradine Mexi flick in which he plays a nasty nazi who is bringing together another Reich in Mexico.
 Can Mil Mascaras stop him in time.
 Features a cool Laser Death Ray which incinerates folks, and a wild fight on a ferris go round.
 In Spanish, but excellent quality!
-ORDER
+Now complete with English subtitles ORDER

 FUNERALES DE TERROR (1987) Amusing Mexican flick about a former bully/gangster who ends up in a catatonic state and thus forced to recount his crimes in his head.
 Ultra cheap production plays like a soap opera with the violence of 70's flick.
 Good for a laugh.
 ORDER

 GUYANA, CULT OF THE DAMMED (1980) Here’s an uncut, English language version (with Japanese subtitles) of Cardona Jr.’s horrific adaption of the Jim Jones tragedy, complete with all star cast including Stuart Whitman, Joe Cotton, Yvonne DeCarlo, and many other AA members. |ORDER|